ONE OF A KIND

 Current statistics for Marion County show that:

-• 23% of youth live below the poverty line (Indiana Youth Institute – IYI);
+• 16% of youth live below the poverty line (Indiana Youth Institute – IYI, 2026);

-our committment
+our commitment

 It’s all about the children.
 This relentless focus on the children consistently guides KDO’s mission, business model, and growth.
 It dictates a strong commitment to respecting high standards, excellence, and stewardship every step of the way.
 At the genesis of KDO’s mission is the belief that all children deserve a chance to dance.
 We firmly believe and have witnessed the power of the Arts as a catalyst for change.
 Together, we will continue to seek innovative ways to effect change in our community and the world through our mission and strive to be part of that change.

-interested in learning more?
+Interested in learning more?
 Contact Associate Director, Community Engagement and Programming, Dana Vanderburgh, at dvanderburgh@kdoutreach.org.

 COMMUNITY ENGAGEMENT